microsoft/service-fabric-observer/foextlib.md

+## FabricObserver Extensibility Library 3.2.0

+This .NET Standard 2.0 library is for building FabricObserver plugins, which are custom observers that extend FabricObserver's capabilities to match your needs.
+Each plugin is managed like a first class observer.

-## How to implement an observer plugin using FO's extensibility model
+### How to implement an observer plugin using FO's extensibility model

 1. Create a new .NET Standard (2.0) library project.